Daniel-KM/Omeka-S-module-Thesaurus/README.md

             'joiner' => 'and',
             'property' => 'skos:inScheme',
             'type' => 'res',
-            'text' => yyy,
+            'text' => 'yyy',
         ],
     ],
     'sort_by' => 'thesaurus',
-    'sort_thesaurus' => yyy,
+    'sort_thesaurus' => 'zzz',
 ```

 Here, `xxx` is the resource class id of `skos:ConceptScheme` and `yyy` is the
-item id of the scheme.
+item id of the scheme, as string.

-### Controller plugin and view helper `thesaurus()`

-The controller or view helper thesaurus() allows to create a thesaurus and to
-get the whole tree, the tops, any branch, the ascendants, the descendants, etc.
-It can be used in the theme or anywhere else.

-To build a thesaurus, use `$thesaurus = $this->thesaurus($item)`, where item is
-the scheme or any concept.
-Then, you can get any data for it with the methods.

-To get data for any other concept of the thesaurus, set it first.
-For example,
-to get the  ascendants for a concept, use `$this->thesaurus()->setItem($item)->ascendants()`.

-The view helper has the specific method `display()` to display the tree, a list,
-or anything else via a view template.

 TODO
 ----

-* [ ] Manage terms as a full resources, separetly from items (like Annotation)?
+* [-] Manage terms as a full resources, separately from items (like Annotation)?
 No.
 * [ ] Manage representation when a term belongs to multiple thesaurus?
 Probably useless with association.
 * [ ] Implement a tree iterator in representation, plugin and helper.
 * [ ] Uninstall vocabulary and resources templates if not used.
+* [ ] Create a data type to store the ascendance or the full path with resource ids and display with multiple links.
+* [ ] Update ascendance of descendants with a single job after batch edit.

 Warning